Panoramic outdoor view of the historic Shore Temple surrounded by stone structures and open landscape - Grande Bay Resort & Spa, Mamallapuram

 The Shore Temple

 Elegantly positioned along the coastline, this famed twin-towered monument is among the oldest rock-cut temples in India.
-A testament to Pallava artistry, the Shore Temple features detailed carvings and overlooks the Bay of Bengal, making it a standout attraction in Mamallapuram.
+A testament to Pallava artistry, the Shore Temple features detailed carvings and overlooks the Bay of Bengal, making it one of the standout attractions in Mahabalipuram.

 A wide-angle view of the Shore Temple complex, showing the ancient stone structures and a pathway leading towards them under a cloudy sky.